Code-Institute-Submissions/DiscoverChina-MS2/README.md

  - black,
 #### Typography
 - "Stylish" Used for titles as it goes well with the oriental theme.
-- "Lato" Used for most of the text throughout the website, as it is a clean font and makes it very user friendly and easy to read.
+- "Lato" Used for most of the text throughout the website, as it is a clean font and makes it very user-friendly and easy to read.
 #### Imagery
 Imagery was carefully chosen to best show each tourist location.
 ### Wireframes